iansmith/machineroom/README.md

 tha each host in the load balancer receives a request.
 It starts up with only knowlege of the service bus and then discovers the database configuration parameters (set above in beta) and the network location of the database it wants (via consul's DNS mechanism).
+The host of interest to this app is `alpha.postgres.service.consul`

 Since there is a load-balancer "in the way", you can just hit `http://alpha.service.consul` repeatedly and watch the different hosts